 For years, German companies took their time before investing in pioneering technologies.
 However, the current study suggests that ML and AI is already being used in a wide range of industries, and that 57 percent of companies in Germany are already using such technologies.
 Only 12 percent do not want to utilize them.
 ML in particular is no longer viewed only as a solution for IT departments, but also for customer service, for instance.
 There are still challenges, though.
 Data quality is still a problem for many companies.
 There is also a shortage of qualified professionals such as data scientists.
 ML and AI are often used in assistance systems and speech recognition, with other areas of application usually falling by the wayside.
 In this regard, international competitors have gone much further.

-Download the “Machine Learning / Deep Learning 2019” study as a free PDF
+Download the “Machine Learning / Deep Learning 2019” study as a free PDF (only available in German)

 The study contains